16 Things I Wish I Had Known Before Going to Poland

 1. They don't use Euro in Poland

 I should have known that, despite being in the European Union, Poland does not use euro.
 The national currency in Poland is złoty (pronounced zwoty) and a quick google search would have told me so.
 Instead, I didn't find out until the night before we left for Poland which, I'll admit, was a rookie mistake.
 Złoty is abbreviated as PLN or zł and groszy is the equivalent to cents in Poland.
-The odd hotel or restaurant may accept euro or dollars but ATM's and exchange counters can be found throughout the counter so you won't have a problem getting local currency.
+The odd hotel or restaurant may accept euro or dollars but ATM's and exchange counters can be found throughout the country so you won't have a problem getting local currency.

 2. Yes, they Speak English